loda-lang/loda-programs/programs/oeis/list0.md

 * [A060576](http://oeis.org/A060576) ([L02 program](060/A060576.asm)): Number of homeomorphically irreducible general graphs on 1 labeled node and with n edges.
 * [A060577](http://oeis.org/A060577) ([L12 program](060/A060577.asm)): Number of homeomorphically irreducible general graphs on 2 labeled nodes and with n edges.
 * [A060584](http://oeis.org/A060584) ([L07 program](060/A060584.asm)): Compare ultimate and penultimate digits of n base 3, i.e., 0 if n mod 3 = floor(n/3) mod 3, 1 otherwise; also 0 if (n mod 9) is a multiple of 4, 1 otherwise.
-* [A060588](http://oeis.org/A060588) ([L05 program](060/A060588.asm)): If the final two digits of n written in base 3 are the same then this digit, otherwise mod 3-sum of these two digits.
 * [A060589](http://oeis.org/A060589) ([L12 program](060/A060589.asm)): a(n) = 2*(2^n-1)*3^(n-1).
 * [A060590](http://oeis.org/A060590) ([L17 program](060/A060590.asm)): Numerator of the expected time to finish a random Tower of Hanoi problem with n disks using optimal moves.
 * [A060626](http://oeis.org/A060626) ([L05 program](060/A060626.asm)): Number of right triangles of a given area required to form successively larger squares.